 It’s worth noting, however, that standing up all of the time is not necessarily recommended as it can transfer strain to the legs and feet.
 Moving between sitting and standing throughout the day is the optimal situation to reduce strain and awkward postures throughout the body.

 If a standing desk is not on the cards, workers should at least take regular movement breaks to give their bodies some relief from sitting.

 This is especially true for those working remotely.
-When in the office, we’re used to walking longer distances to the kitchen or bathroom, we’re leaning over to talk to colleagues or dropping by their desks.
+When in the office, we’re used to walking long distances to the kitchen or bathroom, we’re leaning over to talk to colleagues or dropping by their desks.
 At home, these opportunities disappear.

 Encourage your team to take ‘microbreaks’ throughout the day.
 Once an hour they should take a stretch or a short walk.
 This can refresh the body and brain; the BBC suggests microbreaks can improve concentration and improve workers’ perception of their jobs.

 Regular movement is another important part of preventative health, and yoga is a great choice to tackle common MSD symptoms.

 According to Johns Hopkins, yoga should be the first point of treatment for chronic back pain.
 It can also improve flexibility, strength and balance.